 With these automated messages, you’re assured customers stay in the loop at all stages of the order.
 Furthermore, restaurant operators can use this SMS capability to send texts from the kitchen to servers and bussers as well, or configure them automatically as “pop-up” alerts that bump from one kitchen station to another.

 A back of house solution that integrates with all the devices in your set-up, taking these multiple points of data, and making them palatable to you, is critical.
-2018 software updates to QSR products will allow its KDS to integrate directly with its guest management system to receive those front-of-house metrics directly on the kitchen dashboard.
+2018 software updates to QSR products will allow its KDS to integrate directly with its restaurant reservation system to receive those front-of-house metrics directly on the kitchen dashboard.
 This integration fosters a fully connected kitchen, one powered by smart data, in which all kitchen processes informed one another.
 Furthermore, CSK integrates with over 65 different point-of-sale (POS) devices, a protected investment, ensuring your restaurant stays fully connected even if you change other devices.